Which place is cheaper, Virginia Beach or Chattanooga?

 In October, Chattanooga usually receives around the same amount of rain as Virginia Beach.
 Chattanooga gets 3 inches (75 mm) of rain, while Virginia Beach receives 3.1 inches (78 mm) of rain each month for the autumn.

 The winter brings many poeple to Chattanooga as well as Virginia Beach.
 Additionally, the winter months attract visitors to Virginia Beach because of the cuisine.

 The weather in Virginia Beach can be very cold.
 Chattanooga can be very cold during winter.
 In the winter, Chattanooga is a little warmer than Virginia Beach.
-Typically, the winter temperatures in Chattanooga in January are around 40°F (5°C), and Virginia Beach is about 39°F (4°C).
+Typically, the winter temperatures in Chattanooga in January average around 40°F (5°C), and Virginia Beach averages at about 39°F (4°C).

 In the winter, Chattanooga often gets less sunshine than Virginia Beach.
 Chattanooga gets 145 hours of sunny skies this time of year, while Virginia Beach receives 168 hours of full sun.